 1-tap navigation makes getting to the plant/job site easier

 Truth #2 Identify when you’re at or near the job site or plant.

 Have you ever been stuck waiting at the plant or the job site wondering where to go to pick up or deliver your payload?
 Or even if they knew you were there at all?
 This costs YOU money!
 With GPS tracking via Trux Drive, the plant and job site will be ready for you as soon as you arrive so that you’re in and out as quickly as possible.
 Your progress is communicated to the job site via the Trux Delivery Tracker - a tool that allows customers to keep tabs on every load throughout the day.
-They will know your ETA to make sure the area is ready, and they will know when you’ve arrived in order to direct you to the right location.
+By using trucking GPS tracking, they will know your ETA to make sure the area is ready, and they will know when you’ve arrived in order to direct you to the right location.